iifl-logo

 We invite attention to the following matters in the notes to the Standalone Financial Statement:

-(iv) Note No. 53(vi) regarding developed real estate project in Alwar costing Rs.
-5,787.45 Lakh upto March 31, 2024.
-The Company initiated the sale of the project in year 2014-15, however no sale could be affected.
-The net realisable value of the project deteriorated, and the Company has made a provision of Rs.
-737.33 Lakh towards impairment.
+(v) Note No. 58 (viii) regarding developed real estate projects in Alwar costing Rs 5,806.44 Lakh up to March 31, 2025.
+The Company initiated the sale of the project in year 2014-15, however no sale could be effected.
+The net realisable value of the project has deteriorated, and the Company has made a provision of Rs 1,256.44 lakh towards impairment till March 31,2025.

 Our opinion is not modified in respect of the above matters.

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Financial Statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Standalone Financial Statements of the current year.
 These matters were addressed in the context of our audit of the Standalone Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+We have determined matters described below as Key Audit Matters to be communicated in our report.

 The key audit matter How the matter was addressed in our audit